Sydney is a beautiful city and is absolutely full of Instagrammable places!

-You can really make a day of it, hiking up to the Barrenjoey Lighthouse (see below pictures), swimming in the sea, taking the ferry to the nearby Ku-Ring-Gai Chase National Park or even walking down the peninsula to the other nearby beaches.
-Click here to discover how to spend the perfect day at Palm Beach!
+You can really make a day of it, hiking up to the Barrenjoey Lighthouse, go swimming in the sea, taking the ferry to the nearby Ku-Ring-Gai Chase National Park, hire a boat on Pittwater or even walking down the peninsula from Palm Beach to Avalon and the other nearby beaches.

 Royal National Park

 South of Sydney is Royal National Park.
 This is Australia’s oldest National Park and the second-oldest National Park in the world!

 Here inside The Royal National Park, you can find the Instagrammable Figure 8 Pools and the Wedding Cake Rock.

 Wedding Cake Rock however is no longer open to the public due to the fragility of the land here.
 It has been closed off to protect the land.